Open an Indonesian bank account in 6 steps

 Of all banks, Bank Mandiri is the largest bank in Indonesia when it comes to assets and branches.
 You will find a branch of Bank Mandiri in every Indonesian city or town, which makes it very easy to get help when you have any problems.
 BNI is also one of the largest banks and the first bank owned by the Indonesian government.

-PermataBank is the most accessible bank to open a bank account for foreigners.
+PermataBank is the most accessible bank for foreigners who want to open a bank account in Indonesia.
 You only need a copy of your passport and a copy of your KITAS or KITAP.
 Opening a new bank account at PermataBank will take just a few hours, while other banks can take days or weeks.
 The difference in time is because foreigners need to fill in a lot of paperwork at other banks when they want to open a bank account there.
 Below is a list of the best Indonesian banks for expats and foreigners.

 Bank Central Asia (BCA)